Where do users look on Google and Bing?

 Can we currently trust figure F in the view activity log?

-Many researchers and web optimizers are wary of the Nielsen Norman Group's theory about the F-pattern , a theory based on their studies in 2006.
-The idea that the F-shaped figure can predict activity logs is something that doesn't work today, but that doesn't mean it didn't work in the past.
-This is how the old F-pattern looked: search engines With the advent of new elements other than text and search engine ads, users now tend to look at the entire search results page until they find what they are looking for.
-As for the Google search engine, we did not find any letter of the alphabet that describes its current results: eye tracking google
+search engines With the advent of new elements other than text and ads in search engines, users tend to look at the entire search results page to find what they are looking for.
+As for the Google search engine, we do not find any letter of the alphabet that describes its current results: eye tracking google

 How do users view search engine ads?